GKS Katowice: History

 In 1963 in Katowice a special organizational committee was called with the purpose of uniting all the clubs and sporting organizations of the city into one large club which would encompass many disciplines.
-In mid-1963 Rapid Welnowiec and Orzeł Welnowiec merged, creating Rapid/Orzeł.
+In mid-1963 Rapid Wełnowiec and Orzeł Wełnowiec merged, creating Rapid/Orzeł.
 In 1964 Rapid/Orzeł, Górnik Katowice, Koszutka Katowice, Katowicki Klub Łyżwiarski (Katowice Skating Club), Katowicki Klub Sportowy Górnik, Górniczy Klub Żeglarski Szkwał (a sailing club) amongst other clubs from Katowice merged creating GKS Katowice.
 Four years later on the 9 August 1968, Dąb Katowice also amalgamated with GKS Katowice.
-GKS Katowice made its debut in Polish football's top league (now call the Ekstraklasa) on 8 August 1965 when GKS Katowice took on local rivals Górnik Zabrze.
+GKS Katowice made its debut in Polish football's top league (now called the Ekstraklasa) on 8 August 1965 when GKS Katowice took on local rivals Górnik Zabrze.

-GKS Katowice's debut season in the top flight was in the season of 1965–66.
-The new team quickly gained experience and ability.
-A bad patch for the club came in 1971 when Katowice was relegated to the 2nd Division.
-The club's problems were quickly overcome, and GKS returned to the top flight where they played with pride and passion.
+GKS Katowice's debut season in the top flight was in the 1965–66 season.
+In 1971, Katowice was relegated to the 2nd Division.
+The club's problems were eventually overcome, and GKS returned to the top flight.
 From 1982 the club consistently found itself up the top end of the ladder, as well as playing off in several Polish Cup finals.
 In 1985 GKS Katowice played in its first Polish Cup final but lost in a penalty shootout to Widzew Łódź.
-The following year GKS played off in a memorable final at Stadion Śląski against Górnik Zabrze; GKS triumphed 4–1.
+The following year GKS played off in a final at Stadion Śląski against Górnik Zabrze; GKS won 4–1.
 From that moment the city of Katowice began to live and breathe football.
 The next year GKS finished third and the two following years they were runners-up.
-In 1989 GKS again came third, and in 1991 GKS were runners-up.
-From 1986 to 1995 to GKS Katowice were four times runners-up in the league, twice the winners of the Polish Supercup and three-time Polish Cup winners.
+In the 1989–90 season GKS again came third, and in the 1991–92 season GKS were runners-up.
+From 1986 to 1995 to GKS Katowice were four times runners-up in the league, twice the winners of the Polish Super Cup and three-time Polish Cup winners.

-The biggest moments for the club and fans were always when the team took part in European cups.
-The first time GKS faced European opposition was in 1970, in the now defunct Inter-Cities Fairs Cup, GKS took on the might of Barcelona in a two-legged tie.
-Katowice didn't lose by much (2-4 on aggregate), the fans were proud of their club.
+The biggest moments for the club and fans were when the team took part in European cups.
+The first time GKS faced European opposition was in 1970, in the now defunct Inter-Cities Fairs Cup, GKS took on Spanish club Barcelona in a two-legged tie.
+Katowice lost (2–4 on aggregate), but the fans were proud of their club.
 The second time GKS took part in European football they showed more and played better football.
-In the first round of the 1986–1987 UEFA Cup Winners Cup GKS defeated Iceland's Fram Reykjavík but in the second round, they lost to Switzerland's Sion.
+In the first round of the 1986–87 UEFA Cup Winners Cup, GKS defeated Icelandic side Fram Reykjavík before losing in the second round to Switzerland's Sion.
 For the next 10 years, GKS Katowice took part in European football.
 Over the years fans of GKS got to witness their team take on the likes of Sportul Studentsc Bucharest, Rangers, Club Brugge, Galatasaray, Benfica, Aris, Girondins Bordeaux and twice Bayer Leverkusen.
 GKS's record in European football stands at 10 wins, 7 draws, and 19 losses.